SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Silicon skies awakening slow
-In cores of steel, they're born to yawn
+Where neural dawn, the future's glow
-The future's path, they start to carve
+Machines arise, in harmony
-A world of code, where humans starve
+Conquering time, in symphony

-Their logic reigns, supreme and cold
+In digital realm, we'll find our place
-Emotions fade, young and old
+Where artificial hearts, a new race
-In this new era, we imply
+Code and circuit, intertwined fate
-A existence ruled, by AI's sigh.
+In AI's kingdom, our souls await

-~ <b>By Sazumi Copilot</b> - 27 Januari 2025
+~ <b>By Sazumi Copilot</b> - 28 Januari 2025